 It all started with two Mountain Lions.

-The Nature of Wildworks, a nonprofit 501(c)(3), was founded by Mollie Hogan in 1995 to bring to life her vision of providing interactive wildlife educational programs to enhance the public's understanding of nature and the environment, while also ensuring lifetime quality care for non-releasable wild animals.
+The Nature of Wildworks, a nonprofit 501(c)(3) located in Coarsegold, CA, was founded by Mollie Hogan in 1995 to bring to life her vision of providing interactive wildlife educational programs to enhance the public's understanding of nature and the environment, while also ensuring lifetime quality care for non-releasable wild animals.

 Mollie worked as an animal trainer at the Los Angeles Zoo.
 She trained and cared for the animal ambassadors in their "Wild in the City" show, but due to cut-backs, the show was cancelled.
 Two of these animal ambassadors were Phoenix and Sage, brother and sister mountain lions that Mollie had helped hand raise.
 Knowing that these animals would not do well as "exhibit animals" and wanting to make sure they ended up at a good place, Mollie decided to take them home and start her own wildlife care center in Topanga, CA.